-Carine, Simon and Gary Ireland trained Veronica between the age of 13 and 17 years of age both at PSV Union and in small groups and private training and helped prepare and train with Veronica prior to her WPS and Mexico National team tryouts.
+As a player Veronica trained at PSV between the age of 13 and 17 years of age under the tutelage of Carine, Simon and Gary Ireland who also also helped train Veronica prior to her WPS and Mexico National team career.
 Since her playing days at the University of Washington, Veronica has always returned to visit her roots on numerous occasions to train and play with the coaching staff of PSV Union FC and help coach the kids.
-To see the hard work paying off after so many years is deeply gratifying not only for us but especially for Veronica.
-Witnessing a player who has been under our tutelage for so many years and someone who is on the coaching staff and a personal friend succeed is thrilling.
-We are so very proud of her and extremely excited about Veronica's future.
-You can find out more about Veronica on her Fan Page on the social media site for soccer, www.pass2me.com
+"Having a player who has been under our tutelage for so many years as well as being personal friend join our coaching staff is rewarding and makes us proud and happy.
+We are excited about Veronica's future coaching at PSV!"

 San Jose Mercury News (article is archived on Pass2Me.com Fan Page)